 Whilst the beach is popular with everyone on Sydney, it does attract a large LGBT+ crowd.
 Bondi Beach is a cultural landmark and has been featured on countless TV shows and films, keep your eye out and you might just spot one of the iconic Bondi lifeguards.

-HIDDEN GEM BEACH: A favourite amongst locals but often missed by travellers and tourists, Red Leaf Beach is a secluded and little known secret of those who live in the area.
-Accessible by a set of steps behind the Woollahra Council Chambers.
+Red Leaf Beach: A favorite amongst locals but often missed by travelers and tourists, Red Leaf Beach is a secluded and little known secret of those who live in the area.
+You'll always find a small gay crowd here.
+It's accessible by a set of steps behind the Woollahra Council Chambers.
 The beach is so popular with locals because of its quiet atmosphere and enclosed swimming area, that makes for safe and shark-free swimming.

 At the top of the beach is a small cafe that offers great views across the harbour and serves an impressive range of refreshments and snacks.
-The beach is also a popular spot for sailing and other watersports activities, the equipment can be rented from nearby facilities.
+The beach is also a popular spot for sailing and other watersports activities.
+Equipment can be rented from nearby facilities.

 The beach is also a great choice for groups of friends as the restrictions that prevent BBQs and small contained fires do not exist here, making it the perfect place for an evening gathering or picnic.
 Be warned that the sea here can be dangerous and violent riptides and currents are common even in the shallow areas, as such visitors are advised to stay out of the water unless lifeguards are on duty.